Finder makes money from featured partners, but editorial opinions are our own.

 Secured vs unsecured personal loan interest rates

-Your personal loan interest rates may also fluctuate based on whether you take out a secured or unsecured loan:
+Your personal loan interest rates can be impacted based on whether you take out a secured or unsecured loan:

 • Secured loan.
 Secured personal loans let you use valuable assets such as your home or vehicle as collateral to secure lower interest rates.